Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 Depending on the source you choose to trust, Greece’s coastline is either 13,676 or 15,147 kms.
 For such a small country, this is a pretty impressive number.
 As you can imagine, Greece has literally thousands of beaches.

-For a short list of some of our favourite beaches, have a look at this article on the best beaches in Greece.
+For a short list of some of my favourite beaches, have a look at this article on the best beaches in Greece.
+It’s work in progress!

 C for Cats